-- (i) Block Trades shall be trades that are at or in excess of the applicable minimum block size set by the CFTC and may be executed on CMSEF by RFQ by requesting a price from less than three RFQ Receivers. - (ii) Block Trades must trade at prices that are fair and reasonable in the context of: - (i) market conditions; - (ii) other transactions in the market at the time; and - (iii) the nature of the Participants to the Block Trade. - (iii) Block Trades shall not affect resting orders. - (iv) Participants shall not aggregate Orders for different accounts to create Block Trades unless permitted by Applicable Law. - (v) Block Trades executed off CMSEF must be reported by the Participants to CMSEF as soon as practicable but no later than five (5) minutes before the time such Block Trade would be reported by an SDR.
+- (i) Block Trades shall be trades that are at or in excess of the appropriate minimum block size set by the CFTC and may be executed on CMSEF by RFQ by requesting a price from fewer than three RFQ Receivers. - (ii) Block Trades must trade at prices that are fair and reasonable in the context of: - (i) market conditions; - (ii) other transactions in the market at the time; and - (iii) the nature of the Participants to the Block Trade. - (iii) Block Trades shall not affect resting orders. - (iv) Participants shall not aggregate Orders for different accounts to create Block Trades unless permitted by CFTC Regulation 43.6(h)(6). - (v) Block Trades executed off CMSEF must be reported by the Participants to CMSEF as soon as practicable but no later than five (5) minutes before the time such Block Trade would be reported by an SDR.
+The actual notional or principal amount of the Block Trade shall be reported to CMSEF, which shall report the Block Trade as set forth in CFTC Regulation 43.6 and Appendices B, D, E, and F to Part 43 of the CFTC Regulations.

-CMSEF reserves the right to investigate all Block Trades to ensure that they comply with all applicable CMSEF and CFTC Rules and Regulations.
+CMSEF reserves the right to investigate all Block Trades to ensure that they comply with all applicable CMSEF Rules and CFTC Regulations.